sarcasacras/sarcasacras.github.io/README.md

-This is my personal website.
-Built using React, JS, CSS.
+This is my personal website, to showcase the rest of my portfolio.

+Built using technologies:

+- React, React Router
+- JavaScript, HTML, CSS
+- CSS Libraries